How Facebook Ads help preserve your business

 Whenever there’s a disruption to “business as usual”, the first reaction for many businesses is to pause their ad campaigns, with the view to restarting them again once the crisis ends.

-This is exactly why you should keep your Facebook Ads going (if you can afford to) during the covid-19.
+This is exactly why you should keep your Facebook Ads going (if you can afford to) during a crisis.
 You can grow your customer base because your competitors are out of the running and you’ll see lower operating costs (CPC, CMS).

 Since conversions may slow, you can shift to a lower-cost ad objective of Brand Awareness, with your Facebook Advertising.

 Brand Awareness ads generate as many impressions as possible among your target audience, in the hope of getting a bigger customer base or audience.

 Facebook measures this by asking people who saw the ad if they remember seeing it two later.
 This can be seen as a double-dip, because if they don’t remember your ad, they’ll be reminded again.